 The pancakes are so thick and fluffy, they come out so moist thanks to all the pumpkin, and they’re basically the best way to start your day.

-Start by whisking together your dry ingredients in a mixing bowl – flour, brown sugar, baking powder, baking soda, pumpkin pie spice, and salt.
+Dry Ingredients: Start by whisking together your dry ingredients in a mixing bowl.

-I use a 1/4 cup measure to pour the batter onto the hot pan.
+I use a 1/4 cup measure to pour the pumpkin pancake batter onto the hot pan.
 This will give you nice, evenly sized pancakes every time!

 You’ll want to cook your pancakes until the bubbles in the top start popping and then carefully flip and finish cooking for another 2-3 minutes.